 That kind of thinking deprives you from the joy of the process.

 Now, have you thought what your talents might be?
-What ways you can find to express them?
-I look forward to hearing your comments.
+What ways can you find to express them?
+I look forward to reading your comments.